incrowdio/incrowd/README.md

 After the initial config, you can use `make docker_sever` to do a Django runserver.

-You can load some dev data to get you started by running `make load_dev_data` after you've run docker_dev once.
+You can load some dev data to get you started by running `make load_data` after you've run docker_dev once.

 The default user name and password is "admin" and "pass".